sagan/simplegoproxy/README.md

 - bit 1 (`& 2`) : Use target url original response body as template.
 In this case, the `_sgp_resbody` is not mandatory required; it will instead serve as `Res.Body` context variable.
 - bit 2 (`& 4`) : Do not read target url original response body prior renderring.
 The `Res.Body` context variable will be raw `io.ReadCloser` in this case.
 - bit 3 (`& 8`) : Always do response template no matter of target url path suffix or response content type.
+- bit 3 (`& 16`) : Keep the content-type of original response unchanged.

 Template example: